 The city recently pledged several million dollars in annual funding to spur economic and cultural development in these districts, with the aim of keeping residents and small businesses from being priced out.

-"With gentrification, we're seeing the continued destruction of a lot of the old buildings," said drag artist and Compton's Transgender Cultural District manager, Honey Mahogany, as we chatted at Aunt Charlie's, one of the few remaining gay drinking spots in a neighborhood once replete with gay bathhouses and bars.
+"With gentrification, we're seeing the continued destruction of a lot of the old buildings," said drag artist and Compton's Transgender Cultural District co-founder, Honey Mahogany, as we chatted at Aunt Charlie's, one of the few remaining gay drinking spots in a neighborhood once replete with gay bathhouses and bars.
 "And with the destruction of these buildings, we're also losing the stories that go along with them."

 Stories like the one about how the Compton’s Transgender Cultural District got its name -- from the trailblazing riots that took place at Compton's Cafeteria, a popular transgender meeting place at the intersection of Turk and Taylor streets, in August 1966.